fortran-lang/fortran-lang.org/learn/quickstart/derived_types.md

 foo%x   = 0.5
 ```

-{% include note.html content="In Fortran the percentage symbol `%` is used to access the members of a derived type." %}
+{% include note.html content="The percentage symbol `%` is used to access the members of a derived type." %}

 To initialize the members of _my_type_ one can use either individual initialization as demonstrated in the above example, or the assignment operator (=), or the default initialization.